DICOM PS3.3 2023e - Information Object Definitions

 3. OCT angiographic flow volume information (Ophthalmic Optical Coherence Tomography B-scan Volume Analysis Instance)

-4. OCT surface mesh (Surface Segmentation Instance)
+4. OCT surface segmentation (e.g., Height Map Segmentation or Surface Segmentation Instance)

 5. Structural en face image (Ophthalmic Optical Coherence Tomography En Face Image Instance)